 We balance the client's unique, immediate, emotional needs with a realistic assessment of future requirements.

-Then we get to work, framing the strategy and long-term solution.
+Then, we get to work, framing the strategy and long-term solution.

-Negotiation and Litigation related to:
+We handle negotiation and litigation related to:

 Like marriage, adoption is a legal means of adding someone to your immediate family.
 Adoption can be a complex and time-consuming process.